code4sac/opensac.org/documentation/Eleventy_configuration.md

-# Eleventy configuration for opensac.org
+# Eleventy Configuration for the Open Sacramento Website
 Opensac.org is run as a static site with [Eleventy (11ty)](https://www.11ty.dev/).

 ## Configuration